Who (pronoun): Ambiguous cases

-Use of who here is normal, and to replace it with whom would be grammatically incorrect, since the pronoun is the subject of was, not the object of "say".
-(One would write "You say he [not him] was a great composer.")
+Such usage of who is normal; replacing it with whom would be grammatically incorrect, since the pronoun is the subject of be (in the was form), not the object of the verb "believe" (in the sense of "to have an opinion").
+As an analogous example: "You believe he [not him] was a great composer.".
 Nevertheless, whom is quite commonly encountered, and even defended, in sentences of this type.
 It may arise from confusion with a form like: